michaelemery/staticanalysis/checker/nullness/pmd.md

 Version: pmd-bin-6.1.0

-## usage

 * PMD checkers belonging to the "error prone" category are the only ones required for these tests.
 * The `$PMD_HOME` variable must be configured to use these commands.
 * JDK must be set to 1.8 or lower.
 * Outputs have been simplified for brevity.

-## results

-Results can be replicated on [Docker](https://docs.docker.com/docker-hub/) repository `michaelemery/staticanalysis`.
-Copy and paste the commands provided in each example.
-Some outputs have been reformatted for readability.
+Results can be replicated using an interactive terminal from the [michaelemery/staticanalysis](https://cloud.docker.com/u/michaelemery/repository/docker/michaelemery/staticanalysis) Docker repository.
+Copy the docker command(s) provided with each test result, and paste them into your interactive Docker session.

+### summary

 | feature | result |
 | --- | :---: |